-EOS worldwide have a tremendous resource called GWC.
-It’s a way of determining if a person gets the position, wants to do the position well, and have the capacity to do it well.
-You can utilize this tool with existing team members or as part of your analysis during the hiring process.
+EOS worldwide has a tremendous resource called GWC.
+It’s a way of determining if a person gets the position, wants to do the position well, and has the capacity to do it well.
+You can utilize this tool with existing team members or as part of your analysis during the hiring process for new chiropractic assistants.

 There are several fantastic assessments including D.I.S.C. and the Ideal Team Player assessment that we use to determine the personality style and work ethic of a prospective team member.
 These assessments can help you to determine if a person is likely to get what your company and the position is all about, if they are motivated and hungry to do the position well, and they have the intelligence and people smarts necessary to do the position well.

 The last mistake that I frequently see happening is conducting only one interview with a prospective team member and not giving a test task.